 |Tumakbo||To run||Tumakbo na siya palayo dahil sa takot.||He runs away because of fear.|

 |Matulog||To sleep||Matulog ka na dahil alam kong pagod ka.||You should sleep because you are tired.|

 From this website, you can also directly challenge yourself by learning using its web-based platform.
 Who knows, using this can literally turn you into a master Tagalog speaker!
-Additionally, if you enjoyed this post, please feel free to share it on social media so that can reach other language enthusiasts interested in taking fun and free course, lessons, and tips on this language.
+Additionally, if you enjoyed this post, please feel free to share it on social media to reach other language enthusiasts interested in taking fun and free course, lessons, and tips on this language.

 The future of any language depends on the number of interested speakers.
-There is no rule that states that language can exist for a long time and this is what makes the Ling App interesting.
-This application by Simya Solutions guarantees preservation as it provides anyone who is interested to learn over 60+ languages through its platform.
-From here, you can take advantage of premium learning content from the basic ones to the most complex points in languages.
+There is no rule that states that language can exist for a long time, and this is what makes the Ling App interesting.
+This application guarantees preservation as it provides anyone who is interested to learn over 60+ languages through its platform.
+From here, you can take advantage of premium learning content even, apart from learning Tagalog, from the basic ones to the most complex points in the language.
 It is one of the pioneering applications that offers a fully interactive chatbot and immersive to watch animation for quizzes.

-What is even better is that it is available for free on Google Play and Apple Store and you can access it no matter what gadget you have!
-Learn words, phrases, complete sentence patterns, and the most native slang in an instant with its comprehensive (and regularly updated) list that are checked by linguists and native speakers.
+Even better, Ling app is available on Google Play and Apple Store, and you can access it no matter what gadget you have!
+Learn words, phrases, complete sentence patterns, and the most native slang in an instant with its comprehensive (and regularly updated) list that is checked by linguists and native speakers.
 So, what are you waiting for?
 Download it today!